LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/README.md

 ## Lecture:
 1. Code Review (1 hour)
-   - If you did not get to Login capabilites on Class 27, do that during code review
+   - If you did not get to Login capabilities on Class 27, do that during code review
    - Show how to add Logout capabilities
      - Provided Demo code in `Pages/Logout.cshtml`
    - Show what `Authorize` and `AllowAnonymous` tags do
      - [Authorization Tags](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-2.2)
      - We are not doing Roles "yet", so just focus on the [Authorize] and [AllowAnonymous] tags.
 The demo code only has [Allow Anonymous] but play with the two tags to show the difference.
 We will add more [Authorize] tags as the project evolves.
      - You will need to add `app.UseAuthorization();` To the `Configure()` method in the `Startup.cs`.
 Place this bit of code under the `app.UseAuthorization()`.
-This bit of code will allow you to be authorized on specfic pages.
+This bit of code will allow you to be authorized on specific pages.

 1. [Claims](./claims.md) (60-90 minutes)
 1. Injecting claims into views (30-45 minutes)